Donovan Mitchell NBA Playoffs Player Props: Cavaliers vs. Knicks

-The Cleveland Cavaliers, Donovan Mitchell included, will be in action at 6:00 PM on Saturday versus the New York Knicks in the 2023 NBA Playoffs.
+The Cleveland Cavaliers, Donovan Mitchell included, will be in action at 7:30 PM on Tuesday against the New York Knicks in the 2023 NBA Playoffs.

-Below, we dig into Mitchell's stats and trends to help you find the top prop bets.
+In this piece we'll break down Mitchell's stats and trends, helping you make good picks on prop bets.

 Donovan Mitchell Prop Bets vs. the Knicks